Latest update- April 3, 2026

 These examples reflect the textual diversity that appears to be a dominate feature of "Miss Sue From Alabama" rhymes.

-By "textual diversity" [of a rhyme] I mean the large number of different versions" of a particular rhyme.
+* By "textual diversity" [of a family of rhyme] I mean the large number of different versions" of those rhyme.

 The content of this page is presented for folkloric and recreational purposes.